SimbongeN/todolist_app/README.md

 ## Contributing

 We welcome contributions!
-If you would like to contribute to **Todolist App**, please check out our [contribution guidelines](CONTRIBUTING.md).
+If you would like to contribute to **Todolist App**.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/SimbongeN/todolist_app/blob/main/LICENSE) file for details.

 ## Contact